 What you should know about staying 2 days in Nancy

 Last June I was very excited to visit Nancy as I love it there.
-I hadn’t been back for 5 years and it’s no secret I have a soft spot for this city!
+In fact, I hadn’t been back for 5 years, and it’s no secret I have a soft spot for this city!
 (I was actually born here!)

-I spent three unforgettable days and took thousands of photos and collected tons of info.
+I spent three unforgettable days, took thousands of photos, and collected tons of information.
 I was already thinking about writing this article for you.
 And I hope it will be a great help!

 2 Days in Nancy: where to go and what to do